xiangyuchu03/xiangyuchu03.github.io/index.md

 My research interests include 1) Developments of robotic surgical and medical systems and related algorithms; 2) Developments of nuanced manipulation skills on (deformable) objects and their applications in surgery and service; 3) Developments of mobile systems and related algorithms / their applications on healthcare.

-**1. I am looking for research interns to work on medical AI safety and surgical data science for high-risk healthcare and medical robotics applications.
+**1. I am looking for research interns or full-time research assistants to work on medical AI safety and surgical data science for healthcare and medical robotics applications.
 The position is based in Hong Kong with sufficient computing resources.**

-**2. CUHK / CUHK SZ students (undergraduate and MSc) interested in Robotics & AI research are welcome to contact me via email to explore potential opportunities in medical robotics and mobile robotics.**
+**2. CUHK / CUHK SZ students (undergraduate and MSc) interested in Robotics & AI research are welcome to contact me via email to explore potential opportunities in medical robotics and healthcare robotics.**

 Latest update: June 13, 2026